-Writing about healthy eating seems almost pointless since the internet is flooded with people who all have their own research to support what they define as "healthy."
+The internet is flooded with people who all have their own agendas to support what they define as "healthy eating."
 Red meat or no red meat?
 Whole grains or none?
 What the heck is gluten and why are people avoiding it?

-We'll loosely define healthy eating as "eating food that is nourishing and doesn't harm your body."
+We define healthy eating as eating food that is not harmful to your body, but nourishing instead.
 That's a narrower category than you might suppose.

 Most people I've met who are interested in eating healthy are looking to feel better, often because they have a chronic illness, or are trying to lose weight.
 Food can be harmful and it can also be a medicine.
 I've experienced both.

 There is no better way to know how your body reacts to food than to pay attention.
-Some foods that other people can eat with no problem cause other people insufferable pain, inflammation, indigestion, or severe mood swings.
-Try taking one or two things out of your diet for a month and see how you feel.
+Some foods cause aches and pains, inflammation, indigestion, or severe mood swings, while other foods give you more energy, leave you feeling positive toward life, and thinking more clearly.

 Our bodies are about 60% water.
 We need it to do anything.
 Humans can only last 3 days without water.
 We do absorb some water from our food, about 20% of what we need for the day, but not enough to survive.
 Every system in our body relies on water to run.
 Without it, we shut down.

-An easy way to make sure you're drinking enough is to check the color of your urine; your body tells you what it needs.
+An easy way to make sure you're drinking enough is to check the color of your urine.
 Your urine should be very light yellow or almost clear.
 Another good way to make sure you're drinking enough is to calculate your weight in pounds, and drink half that number in ounces.
-For example, if you weigh 150 pounds, you should drink 75 ounces of liquid, 9 8-oz. glasses, or 7-8 taking into account the water you absorb from your food.
-Other liquids such as coffee and tea can make up some of this, but shouldn't replace your water intake entirely.
+For example: if you weigh 150 pounds, you should drink 75 ounces of liquid, which is nine 8-oz. glasses of water.

-Our bodies are designed to eat meat.
-Take your fingerpad and run it along your teeth, top and bottom.
-Just to the right and left of your front four middle teeth you should feel a pointed tooth.
+Our bodies are designed to eat moderate amounts of meat.
+If you examine your dental structure, you'll find just to the right and left of your front four teeth there is a pointed tooth.
 That is your incisor, developed specifically for tearing meat.
-You won't find vegetarian mammals with them; only carnivorous and omnivorous mammals have them.
-We are omnivorous, and our bodies need the protein, DHA, and EPA we get from meat.
+You won't find vegetarian mammals with incisors; only carnivorous and omnivorous mammals have them.
+We are omnivorous, and our bodies need protein and fats, which are easily found in meat.